robinwojcik3/FloreApp/README.md

 These keys are required for PlantNet image identification, Gemini summaries and Google TTS audio synthesis.

+**Troubleshooting PlantNet**: if the API responds with `remote IP not allowed`, your key is restricted to specific IP addresses.
+When testing locally you must run the Netlify proxy functions (`netlify dev`) from an authorized host or allow the IP of your deployment in the PlantNet dashboard.

 ## Running the application locally

 1. Serve the project from a local HTTP server (for example using `npx serve` or `python3 -m http.server`).